SevenThanh/ProfessorPull/README.md

 An AI-powered GitHub App that automatically reviews pull requests using a three-agent pipeline backed by RAG (Retrieval-Augmented Generation).

-When a PR is opened or updated, TriAgents fetches the diff, retrieves semantically relevant context from the repository via Pinecone, runs three specialized AI agents in sequence, and posts a structured code review comment directly to the PR.
+When a PR is opened or updated, TriAgents fetches the diff, retrieves semantically relevant context from across the whole repository via Pinecone, runs three specialized AI agents in sequence, and posts a structured code review comment directly to the PR.

+The retrieval layer is what lets the reviewer reason beyond the diff.
+Instead of looking only at the changed lines, TriAgents embeds the full repo and pulls in the most relevant code from *other* files — callers, related helpers, shared types — so the reasoning agent can catch issues that only show up in context (a broken caller, a violated invariant, an API change with downstream impact).

 ## How It Works